+256741947400 / +256772447839 info@vibrantholidaysafaris.com

 As already noted early, the human population around the Ajai Game reserve has kept increasing leading to encroachments on reserve land.
 Poaching for animals still exists but on a small scale.
 A new arrangement for managing the reserve was agreed between the Uganda Wildlife Authority and Uganda Wildlife Safaris (a tour company).
 In this new agreement, Uganda Wildlife safaris has the mandate to develop the reserve into a top tourist destination by setting up quality accommodation facilities, roads, trails and an airstrip.
 The Uganda Wildlife Safaris also organizes sport hunting in the reserve alongside boat trips, nature walks, birding, photography tours, fishing and general wildlife viewing.
 The Uganda Wildlife Authority is responsible for providing security and providing overall supervision.

 Things have been slow and not gone according to plan.
-One of the reasons for the delay in developing the reserve into a more attractive destination is the delay in restocking it with Rhinos as had been planned.
-The exercise requires significant financial investments and good leadership.
-Moreover, security for the Rhinos and other wildlife needs to be guaranteed.
-It is estimated that about $10 million is need to put up an electric fence around the reserve that would stop the animals from encroaching on human farms.
+One of the reasons for the delay in developing the reserve into a more attractive destination is that authorities have not yet restocked it with rhinos as planned.
+The exercise requires significant financial investment and strong leadership.
+Moreover, authorities need to guarantee security for the rhinos and other wildlife.
+Experts estimate that the reserve needs about $10 million to build an electric fence that would stop animals from encroaching on human farms.
 The delay in bringing back the Rhinos has affecting tourism in the reserve and led to the loss of the necessary support from the local communities and their leaders.

-The communities living close to the reserve and their leaders believe that if Rhinos were reintroduced by the government, it would restore the prestige of the area and attract more tourists with associated benefits.
+The communities living close to the reserve and their leaders believe that if the government reintroduced rhinos, it would restore the area’s prestige and attract more tourists along with the associated benefits.
 The residents do not value the wildlife currently in the reserve because they don’ t attract enough tourists.
 Some are even saying that if the government cannot bring back the Rhinos, then it’s better to use the reserve for farming.

 However, the Uganda Wildlife Authority is taking its time to re-introduce the Rhinos for fear that poachers may put their lives in danger.
 They have not forgotten what some members of the community living near the reserve did to the Rhinos in the past.
 There is a need to first secure the reserve before bringing the Rhinos back.

 As stakeholders wait for government action in regard to restocking the reserve with Rhinos, sport hunting is thriving with other species like Sitatunga, the Uganda Kob, Waterbucks and other antelopes the target for hunters.
 Re-introducing white Rhinos while demonstrate Uganda’s seriousness about wildlife conservation for posterity.
 By reintroducing the Rhinos in the reserve, it will also indirectly lead to the conservation of other threatened species in the reserve.
-Some 22 square kilometers of land in the reserve land was recently turned into a refugee settlement and the rest given out because of the growing population.
+The reserve recently lost about 22 square kilometers of land to a refugee settlement, and authorities allocated the remaining land to accommodate the growing population.

 1. It takes 6 hours of driving by road to reach Ajai Wildlife Reserve.
 Tourists can also book a chartered flight from Kampala directly to Arua Airstrip which is close to the reserve.